Wheat allergy: Alternative cereals

 Triticeae gluten-free oats (free of wheat, rye or barley) may be a useful source of cereal fiber.
 Some wheat allergies allow the use of rye bread as a substitute.
 Rice flour is a commonly used alternative for those allergic to wheat.
 Wheat-free millet flour, buckwheat, flax seed meal, corn meal, quinoa flour, chia seed flour, tapioca starch or flour, and others can be used as substitutes.

 Treatment

 Treatment for accidental ingestion of wheat products by allergic individuals varies depending on the sensitivity of the person.
 An antihistamine such as diphenhydramine may be prescribed.
 Sometimes prednisone will be prescribed to prevent a possible late phase Type I hypersensitivity reaction.
-Severe allergic reactions (anaphalaxis) may require treatment with an epinephrine pen, which is an injection device designed to be used by a non-healthcare professional when emergency treatment is warranted.
+Severe allergic reactions (anaphylaxis) may require treatment with an epinephrine pen, which is an injection device designed to be used by a non-healthcare professional when emergency treatment is warranted.